 Greg Bear.
 Songs of Earth and Power (a compilation of two novels, The Infinity Concerto and The Serpent Mage).
 This depiction of the sidhe is, er, strange to say the least (save perhaps some aspects of the city of Inyas Trai).
 You can read some of it on Google Books.

 Ari Devi.
 Faery Mysticism: A Practical Guide to Initiation.
-Very disappointing, especially for the price tag of $19.95 (as of this writing in early 2019).
+Very disappointing, especially for the price tag of $19.95 (as of early 2019).
 This book does not live up to its subtitle.
 At the end of the book the author even admits they've only scratched the surface - it's really the barest introduction.
-There were a few (like, 3) interesting exercises in the book, but not really any explanation of why you would do them, what your real goal is in using them, or how they connect to material in lore.
+There were a few (like, 3) interesting exercises in the book, but not really any explanation of why you would do them, what your goal is in using them, or how they connect to material in lore.
 The parts which reprint the ballads of Tam Lin and Thomas the Rhymer with a little commentary were a good start, but needed more in-depth analysis to really be of value.
 About a fourth of the book is taken up with a reprint of a version of the tale of Eros and Psyche.
 I find it a far stretch to call this part of the faery tradition, and unlike the ballads, the author does not expound upon it at all, just makes a few passing references.
 If you're interested in that you can find it online, rather than paying for it as part of a self-published book.
 I found the writing rather scattered and unfocused in general, in need of editing (and even basic spell-checking in some cases).
 The author often asserts connections between or meanings about certain things without explaining reasoning or citing support.
 (The layout was also not very good, with a good deal of wasted space.)

 Serena Roney-Dougal.
 The Faery Faith: An Integration of Science With Spirit.
 Only a few percent of the book is actually on topic.
 The author spends a lot of time rambling about general psychic phenomena, ghosts and apparitions, poltergeists, crop circles, out of body experiences, ley lines, "shamanism", parapsychology, the pineal gland, the "holographic universe", the neopagan seasonal ritual calendar, vague new agey ramblings about particles and quantum whatever, yadda yadda.
 Some of these I suppose can be related to faeries and faery folklore if you squint, but overall I was very disappointed with the content and glad I got it for free with a trial of Kindle Unlimited.
 (Also, in the Kindle edition there are rampant character encoding problems that make it visually difficult to read, such as the substitution of ® for the "fi" ligature, and sometimes there are mysteriously missing spaces soabunchofwordsruntogetherlikethis.)